Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Materials and Methods

 \subsection{Search Strategy}

-This section describes the gathering of the vital primary studies and the ``systematic" steps toward achieving the goal.
-It is a crucial phase planned to eliminate potential bias and incorporate randomisation in the studies' selection and sample size determination.
-Reputable databases related to the subject matter were painstakingly explored to obtain all relevant studies for the systematic review using a well-defined search strategy.
+This section describes the gathering of the vital primary studies and the \textit{systematic} steps toward achieving the goal.
+This is a crucial phase designed to eliminate potential bias and incorporate randomization in the selection and sample size determination.
+Reputable databases related to the subject matter were thoroughly examined to identify all relevant studies for the systematic review, utilizing a well-defined search strategy.
 Generally, the central goal of the strategy involves attracting studies that have applied computational NLP approaches involving Yor\`{u}b\'{a} language, be it as a monolingual, bilingual, or multilingual NLP set-up.